lwYeo/SoliditySHA3Miner/SoliditySHA3Miner/Readme.txt

-  customDifficulty        (Pool only) Set custom difficulity (check with your pool operator) maxScanRetry            Number of retries to scan for new work (default: 5) pauseOnFailedScans      Pauses mining when connection fails, including secondary and retries (default: true) submitStale             Submit stale jobs, may create more rejected shares (default: true) abiFile                 Token abi in a file (default: '0xbtc.abi' in the same folder as this miner) web3api                 User-defined web3 provider URL (default: Infura mainnet provider) contract                Token contract address (default: 0xbtc contract address)
+  customDifficulty        (Pool only) Set custom difficulity (check with your pool operator) maxScanRetry            Number of retries to scan for new work (default: 5) pauseOnFailedScans      Pauses mining when connection fails, including secondary and retries (default: true) submitStale             Submit stale jobs, may create more rejected shares (default: false) abiFile                 Token abi in a file (default: '0xbtc.abi' in the same folder as this miner) web3api                 User-defined web3 provider URL (default: Infura mainnet provider) contract                Token contract address (default: 0xbtc contract address)